mk12/sicp/docs/lecture.md

 - We can isolate the way data objects are _used_ from the way that they are _represented_.
 - We learned how to make pairs with `cons`, `car`, and `cdr`.
 - We looked at examples: interval arithmetic and vectors.
-- We can glue together arbitrary things with `cons`, not just numbers (for example, pairs of pairs).
+- We can glue together arbitrary things with `cons`, not just numbers.
 - We learned about closure: the things that we combine can themselves be combined.
 This allows us to build complexity.

 ### Lists

 - Their are a lot of different ways of building list structure.
-- Lisp has a particular convention for representing a sequence of things as chained pairs: a list.
+- Lisp has a particular convention for representing a sequence as chained pairs: a list.
-- The car of the pair is the first item in the sequence.
+- The car of the pair is the first item.
 The `cdr` of the pair is the rest of the sequence.
 - The `cdr` of the last pair has a special marker.
 This is the empty list, also called nil or null.
 It is printed as `()`.
 - The predicate `null?` checks if a list is empty (is nil).
 - Lisp has a procedure called `list`, which is just an abbreviation for the nested conses.